colin-scott/music/source/_posts/2012-10-28-7-ways-to-deal-with-ordering-bugs-in-distributed-systems.markdown

 <!-- And atomic commit? -->

 Now that we have a concrete example to think about, let's go over a few solutions this problem.
-The first four share the same philosophy: <em>"get the ordering right"</em>.
+The first four share the same philosophy: *"get the ordering right"*.

 ### Take it case-by-case